2022–23 Australian region cyclone season: Tropical Low 11U (Dingani)

-On 24 January, the BoM noted that a tropical low may form within a trough in the central Indian Ocean.
-Three days later, as the tropical low was forming, the agency designated it as 11U.
-The low embedded within the monsoon trough on 28 January.
-By 13:00 UTC on 29 January, the JTWC had also began monitoring the area of disturbance.
-Later on 4 February, the BoM later issued advisories for the system as it approached Cocos Islands.
-Six hours later, the system was poorly organised with deep atmospheric convection.
+On 3 February, Tropical Low 11U developed close to the Australian Area of Responsibility (AOR) boundary and headed west toward Cocos Islands.
+The low continued to be weak as the conditions were unfavorable for development.
+11U then continued southwest, intensifying significantly.
 11U exited the basin towards the South-West Indian Ocean on 9 February.

 Tropical Low 12U

 On 30 January, the BoM highlighted that a weak low could form near Christmas Island, as the monsoon trough began to be more active across the tropics.
 By the next day, the weak low formed within the trough, and the agency classified it as 12U.
 For the next few days, the low moved slowly, before encountering unfavorable conditions for development by 3 February.
 The BoM last noted 12U about 740 km to the south of Christmas Island on the next day.